felixchen3674/react04292024/homework/vanilla_js/day2_html/homework/concepts.md

 ### What is CDN and why do we need it?

-Answer: CDN(content delivery network) is designed for speeding up delivery of static HTML content globally.CDN can bring content closer to users by using hundreds of PoP (point of presence)to improve web service performance.
+Answer: CDN(content delivery network) is designed for speeding up delivery of static HTML content globally.
+CDN can bring content closer to users by using hundreds of PoP (point of presence) to improve web service performance.
 Store content in CDN to boost performance and initial loading time.